Raijeee/SleepSync/rawpython.md

         self.connection.commit()

     def create_new_entry(self, date, duration, quality,location):
+        # This function will create a new sleep data that include duration, quality location and date
         self.cursor.execute("INSERT into SleepData values (?,?,?,?)",
                             (date, duration, quality, location))
         self.connection.commit()
+        # This function will gather all data from the Sleep database and return all of the results
     def query_sleep(self):
         results = self.cursor.execute(f"SELECT * from SleepData;").fetchall()
         if results: